-When you are first diagnosed with cancer, you may feel that you don’t have enough time or energy to think about research.
+When you are first diagnosed with cancer, you may feel that you don’t have enough time or energy to think about getting involved in research.
 For most people, their key goal will be to start treatment as soon as possible and then concentrate on getting better.
 Some people will be keen to take part in research or they may be invited to take part.
 Being involved may give you an opportunity to feel more supported during or after cancer treatment.
 You may also find the experience rewarding.

 It’s important to discuss any worries with your doctor or clinical trials or research nurse.
 They can help you understand information about the research so that you feel reassured and positive about your involvement.
 Make sure you understand the aims of the research before you participate so you have realistic expectations.